grafana/mimir/docs/sources/operating-grafana-mimir/secure-communications-with-tls.md

 #### Client flags

-You can configure TLS keys, certificates, and CAs in a similar fashion for other gRPC clients in Grafana Mimir.
+You can configure TLS private keys, certificates, and CAs in a similar fashion for gRPC clients in Grafana Mimir.

 To enable TLS for a component, use the client flag that contains the suffix `*.tls-enabled=true`, for example, `-querier.frontend-client.tls-enabled=true`.